VladyslavStarichenko/fmipz/README.md

 ### Additional Information

-Feel free to explore the diverse range of materials provided, combining theoretical insights with hands-on coding experience.
+You can explore the diverse range of materials provided, combining theoretical insights with hands-on coding experience.
 This platform aims to facilitate a comprehensive understanding of Formal Methods of Software Engineering, catering to both beginners and advanced learners.

 Happy studying!